G. Sam Piatt

 My goodness!
 It was as cold in there as it was outside.

-I walked across the floor and could hear the sound of my footsteps echoing through the empty house.
+I walked across the floor and heard the sound of my footsteps echoing through the empty house.

-Dad was starting to carve the turkey.
-Brother and sister waited with forks and knives in hand.
-Mom brought a platter of hot biscuits from the oven to the table.
+Dad was starting to carve the turkey as mom brought a platter of hot biscuits from the oven to the table.
+My, that sweet aroma.

 I walked over and pulled down the oven door, half expecting to see the biscuits browning.
 One of the rusty hinges broke and the oven door fell askance, never to close again.